Blog Directory - Blogged

 by admin ~ May 8th, 2008

 Located in the Richmond Gulf area on the eastern shores of Hudson Bay, a new park proposal for northern Quebec is soon to become Nunavik’s third provincial park.
-The region abounds in scenic hills called cuestas, and also contains numerous lakes and rivers, tidal waterways, and two circular impact craters that are among the largest lakes in Quebec (Lake à l’Eau-Claire, also known as Clearwater Lake or Lac Wiyashakimi).
-The provisional park plan reflects a collaborative agreement between representatives of the Kativik Regional Government (KRG), the Makivik Corporation, the Ministère du Développement durable, de l’Environnement et des Parcs, and the northern villages of Kuujjuarapik and Umiujaq and the Whapmagoostui Cree Nation.
+The region abounds in scenic hills called cuestas, and also contains numerous lakes and rivers, tidal waterways, and two circular impact craters that are among the largest lakes in Quebec (Lac-à-l’Eau-Claire, also known as Clearwater Lake or Lac Wiyashakimi).
+The provisional park plan reflects a collaborative agreement between representatives of the Kativik Regional Government (KRG), the Makivik Corporation, Le Ministère du Développement durable, de l’Environnement et des Parcs, and the northern villages of Kuujjuarapik and Umiujaq and the Whapmagoostui Cree Nation.

 The Parc national des Lacs-Guillaume-Delisle-et-à-l’Eau-Claire, and especially the Lac Guillaume-Delisle sector, was a meeting ground and place of trade, and the navigable waterways were used to link together the different trading posts.
 The prevalence of water throughout this territory fosters the development of nautical activities that facilitate travelling great distances, and which use the same routes as those used historically by the first explorers (1).